akihirao/At_Reseq_sim/README.md

 # <i>In Silico</i> mutation simulation of whole genome sequence in <i>Arabidopsis thaliana</i>
-Bioinformatics pipeline for germline mutation simulation and mutation identification from whole genome sequencing data of <i>Arabidopsis thaliana</i>
+Bioinformatics pipeline for germline mutation simulation and mutation identification in whole genome sequencing data of <i>Arabidopsis thaliana</i>

 ## Requirement